thom4parisot/thom4.net/source/_posts/2016/69-months-of-sudweb.md

 What is better than *50 shades of Grey*?
 69 months of conference organisation.
 Almost **6 years**!

-**Why leaving** while being one of the founder members?
+**Why leaving** while being one of the founding members?
 And **what did I learn** throughout our yearly iterations?
 This is what we will focus on.

 <!--more-->